Empire Records

 Plot

-At an independent record store in Delaware named Empire Records, employee Lucas has been tasked by store manager Joe with closing the store for the first time.
-While counting the day's receipts in Joe's office, Lucas discovers that Empire Records is about to be sold and converted into a branch of Music Town, a large national chain.
-Determined to keep the store independent, Lucas hatches a plan and takes the day's cash receipts of approximately $9,000 to a casino in Atlantic City and quadruple it playing Craps.
-Though he successfully doubles the money on his first roll, he loses everything on the second.
+At independent record store Empire Records in Delaware, employee Lucas has been tasked by store manager Joe with closing the store for the first time.
+While counting the day's receipts in Joe's office, he discovers the store is about to be sold and converted into a branch of Music Town, a large national chain.

 More details